-^{}Glens Falls is significantly different from Syracuse supply houses at 90% confidence level.
+Glens Falls is significantly different from Syracuse supply houses at 90% confidence level.
+Glens Falls is significantly different from Syracuse and Albany supply houses at 90% confidence level.

 B.2.5 Interactions with Customers

 Contractors were asked to report the percentage of 2016 natural gas heating and water heating installations where high efficiency was installed because of the contractor's recommendation, because of the customer's request, or due to a joint decision.